DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go/go-openfeature.md

 ### Required TargetingKey

 For the DevCycle SDK to work we require either a `targetingKey` or `user_id` to be set on the OpenFeature context.
-This is used to identify the user as the `user_id` for a `devcycle.User` in DevCycle.
+This is used to identify the user as the `UserId` for a `devcycle.User` in DevCycle.

 ### Context properties to User